How Dealroom helps The Big Search speed up candidate sourcing and enjoy stellar growth as a tech-focused recruiting platform.

 “The live Dealroom API integration empowers our researchers and reduces the time it takes to run our research process.
 Combined with our own platform, we’ve reduced the time it takes to map perfect candidates from a few days to mere seconds.”

-CTO, The Big Search
+CPO, The Big Search

 - Connecting fast-moving tech companies and VC funds with quality talent faster than ever before

 - Lack of transparency within the recruiting industry

 - Innovating in an industry that no one has truly innovated in

 - Access to Dealroom’s best-in-class market data to support research activities